S-Mucalo/dotfiles/README.md

 ![dirty](http://saschaeglau.com/files/dirty.png "Dirty")

 ## Credit
-Blatant copy of most of this repository from [tmlye] (https://github.com/holman/dotfiles) Some of the remaining dotfiles are based on other people's work as well, but modified beyond recognition.
+Blatant copy of most of this repository from [tmlye] (https://github.com/holman/dotfiles) as well as others Some of the remaining dotfiles are based on other people's work as well, but modified beyond recognition.
 This repo is heavily inspired by [holman's dotfiles] (https://github.com/holman/dotfiles).
 =======